carmenbianca/report-liferay/report.md

 Usage of ScanCode is a fairly simple thing.
 It is a command-line tool that takes a directory as input, and outputs a certain format that contains gathered information about the directory.
-The command '*scancode \-\-license
+The command `scancode \-\-license
-\-\-copyright \-\-json result.json .*', then, outputs a JSON file containing all the \gls{copyright} and licensing information that was found in the current directory.
+\-\-copyright \-\-json result.json .`, then, outputs a JSON file containing all the \gls{copyright} and licensing information that was found in the current directory.

 Running ScanCode on Liferay Portal is an extremely expensive operation.
 It takes approximately 8 hours, and uses upwards of 800 MiB of memory.
-When run on *black*, a Python project consisting of 154 files, it takes 45 seconds.
+When run on Black, a Python project consisting of 154 files, it takes 45 seconds.
 This is possibly prohibitively expensive.

 The output formats do not appear to be thoroughly documented, but are not